Gravity with a Non-Dynamical Metric in a Yang-Mills Framework: Marriage of the Geometric Program with the Yang-Mills Doctrine

-For a four dimensional patch, these affine transformations can be carried out by $4\times4$ invertible real matrices, either actively or passively.
-All these $4\times4$ invertible real matrices form a Lie group called the Real General Linear group of dimension 4 and is designated as $GL(4\ R)$.
-Hence the $GL(4\ R)$ will be synonymous with our affine group.
-The $GL(4\ R)$ has two sets of generators.
-The 6 anti-symmetric generators $J^{ab}$ generate the rotations while the 10 symmetric generators $T^{ab}$ generate the strains.
-They satisfy the following commutation relations~\cite{Ref:8}
+For a four-dimensional patch, these transformations can be carried out by $4\times 4$ invertible real matrices, either actively or passively.
+All these matrices form the real general linear group of dimension 4, designated as GL(4,R).
+Hence GL(4,R) will be synonymous with our symmetry group.